- Lead a Challenge

 In Thailand, elephants are often abused as working animals in shows or for street begging; many ending up disabled, blind or orphaned.
 Elephant sanctuaries offer a safe haven for these majestic animals.

-By volunteering in an elephant sanctuary you will have the opportunity to care for and swim with elephants for a whole week!
+By volunteering in an elephant sanctuary you will have the opportunity to care for elephants for a whole week!
 This adventure will allow you to bond with these beautiful animals and to support the work of the sanctuary, to oﬀer a better future to the elephants of Thailand.

 Although Thailand is increasingly being seen as a developed destination, it still has many economic and cultural problems.
 Thailand faces many social issues and marginalised groups, particularly hill-tribes, who often don’t receive the support they need.